hoothin/UserScripts/Pagetual/README.md

 nextLink
 --
-Selector of next page link
+Selector of next page link, disable when set to 0

 nextLinkByUrl
 --